Four more matches of Fed Cup handball held - Sports - observerbd.com

 |

-Four more matches -- two of men's and two of women's -- of Walton Federation Cup handball (men's and women's) were decided on the second day (Monday) match held at Shaheed (Captain) M Mansur Ali Handball Stadium in the city.
+Four more matches -- two of men's and two of women's -- of Walton Federation Cup handball (man's and woman's) were decided on the third day (Tuesday) held at Shaheed (Captain) M Mansur Ali Handball Stadium in the city.

-On the day's men's group matches, Border Guard Bangladesh beat Bangladesh Police Handball Club by 49-28 goals after leading the first half by 28-12 goals while Bangladesh Ansar and VDP defeated Team Handball Dhaka by 47-22 goals after dominating the first half by 24-12 goals.
+On the day's men's group matches, Border Guard Bangladesh beat Team Handball Dhaka by 44-11 goals after leading the first half by 22-6 goals while Bangladesh Ansar and Village Defense Party (VDP) defeated Bangladesh Police Handball Club by 40-24 goals after dominating the first half by 17-10 goals.